Clasification Society 2023 - Version 9.37

 • .1 an aggregated annual amount of each type of fuel oil consumed by all ships of 5,000 GT and above engaged on international voyages;

-• .2 the aggregated annual amount of each type of fuel oil consumed, distance travelled and hours underway for ships of 5,000 GT and above engaged on international voyages, by EEDI ship type and EEDI size category, including the "other" category for ships not subject to EEDI;
+• .2 the aggregated annual amount of each type of fuel oil consumed, distance travelled and hours under way for ships of 5,000 GT and above engaged on international voyages, by ship type and size category as defined in MARPOL Annex VI,footnote including the "other" category for ships not defined in MARPOL Annex VI regulation 2;

-• .3 the number of ships of 5,000 GT and above engaged on international voyages reported to the database, by EEDI ship type and EEDI size category, including the "other" category for ships not subject to EEDI; and
+• .3 the number of ships of 5,000 GT and above engaged on international voyages reported to the database, by ship type and size category as defined in MARPOL Annex VI, including the "other" category for ships not defined in MARPOL Annex VI regulation 2;

-• .4 the number of ships of 5,000 GT and above engaged on international voyages registered with the Party of Annex VI for which data was not received, by EEDI ship type and EEDI size category including the "other" category for ships not subject to EEDI.
+• .4 the number of ships of 5,000 GT and above engaged on international voyages registered with the Party of Annex VI for which data was not received, by ship type and size category as defined in MARPOL Annex VI, including the "other" category for ships not defined in MARPOL Annex VI regulation 2; and

-Copyright 2022 Clasification Society Group Limited, International Maritime Organization, International Labour Organization or Maritime and Coastguard Agency.
+Copyright 2022 Clasifications Register Group Limited, International Maritime Organization, International Labour Organization or Maritime and Coastguard Agency.
 All rights reserved.
-Clasification Society Group Limited, its affiliates and subsidiaries and their respective officers, employees or agents are, individually and collectively, referred to in this clause as 'Clasification Society'.
-Lloyd's Register assumes no responsibility and shall not be liable to any person for any loss, damage or expense caused by reliance on the information or advice in this document or howsoever provided, unless that person has signed a contract with the relevant Clasification Society entity for the provision of this information or advice and in that case any responsibility or liability is exclusively on the terms and conditions set out in that contract.
+Clasifications Register Group Limited, its affiliates and subsidiaries and their respective officers, employees or agents are, individually and collectively, referred to in this clause as 'Clasifications Register'.
+Clasifications Register assumes no responsibility and shall not be liable to any person for any loss, damage or expense caused by reliance on the information or advice in this document or howsoever provided, unless that person has signed a contract with the relevant Clasifications Register entity for the provision of this information or advice and in that case any responsibility or liability is exclusively on the terms and conditions set out in that contract.